randomaccess3/ParseiOSSpotify/README.md

 # ParseiOSSpotify

-Parsing the Recently Played file on the iOS Spotify app
+Quick script to parse the recently_played.bnk file found in the iOS Spotify app directory.